tardate/LittleArduinoProjects/Electronics101/Power317/README.md

     Vout = 1.25 * ( 1 + R2/R1 )

+Various calculators are available on the web to figure out the various combinations, and I [made my own](http://toolbox.tardate.com/#LM317Voltage)

 Check the [datasheet](http://www.futurlec.com/Linear/LM317T.shtml) to verify the formula for your specific chip.
 In a circuit, R2 could be fixed to provide a fixed voltage, or it can be a variable resistor to allow manipulation of the voltage.
 R2 could also be replaced by a sensor to convert sensor resistance to voltage.